The Mystery of Suffering

 Suffering is paradoxical.
 It has a way of making or breaking us.
 It can convert a person into a bitter, depressed and vengeful wretch who spends his time shaking his fist at God.
 Or, it can have the opposite effect; it can draw a person deeper into the Lord and shape that person more fully into the image of Jesus.

 The response depends upon the quality of one’s faith.
-As Billy Graham has often put it, “The same sun that melts the butter hardens the clay.”
+As Billy Graham used to put it, “The same sun that melts the butter hardens the clay.”

 The Example of Job